Cosys-Lab/Cosys-AirSim/docs/ros_cplusplus.md

 - Build Cosys-AirSim as per the instructions.

-- Make sure that you have set up the environment variables for ROS as mentioned in the installation pages above.
+- Make sure that you have set up the environment variables for ROS.
 Add the `source` command to your `.bashrc` for convenience (replace `iron` with specific version name) -
 ```shell
 echo "source /opt/ros/iron/setup.bash" >> ~/.bashrc
 source ~/.bashrc